ashkihotah/pyPRUF/docs/index.md

 > *At present, pyPRUF is still in its intial stages of development.
 This library could be improved in many ways and, time to time, it will be done!*😊

-It is recommended to have or obtain a solid foundation of knowledge in fuzzy logic and fuzzy set theory before reading the user guide to this library.
+It is recommended to have or obtain a solid foundation of knowledge in fuzzy logic and fuzzy set theory before reading the [docs](https://ashkihotah-pypruf.readthedocs.io/en/latest/).

 ## Key Features